Lyunee/MasteryMakeMaps/README.md

 Let us remark that this method associates one champion to one group in a strong sense (belongs or not, 0 or 1).
 As a next study step, it would be interesting to develop a "soft" attribution where champions can belong to many groups with a certain proportionality.
 Such attribution would most lilkely be closer to the true use of the champions.

 The detection of community can be run for the whole graph but also for the sub-graphs made with those communities.
-For example, two sub-groups are detected for the support group.
-They are roughly composed of the  tanky / defensive supports on the one hand and  mage / aggressive supports on the other hand.
+For example, three sub-groups are detected for the support group.
+They are roughly composed of the  tanky supports, the mage-healer supports and the damage dealer / aggressive supports.

 Bridges between groups
 ----------------------

 As groups are defined through community detection, an interesting question would be : wich champions stand at the border between two groups? which links between those groups are stronger and could such be considered as bridges?

-Such information would again allow a player who wants to diversify her/his champion pool or to learn a new position, to know the path of less resistance for her/his endeavor. _[This has yet to be implemented]_
+Such information would again allow a player who wants to diversify her/his champion pool or to learn a new position, to know the path of less resistance for her/his endeavor.

+Looking at the bridges found in this study, it appears that each group has one or two champions which are important bridging champoins :
+ * SUP : Thresh
+ * TOP : more variety but with Fiora and Gangplank more present
+ * MID : Yasuo
+ * ADC : Lucian and Vayne
+ * JNG : Lee Sin

+This can be partly explained by the fact that Thresh and Lee Sin for example are "play-making" champions and thus are interesting to master.
+Another explanation could be that the champions that form the bridges are actually the champions favored by the current meta so "everyone" learns them.
+It is likely a mix of those elements as well as the true sense of the bridges : those champions stand between the groups.

 Implementations